uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 ```

 #### `environments.[name].templates`
-The Lagoon Build processes checks the `lagoon.template` label from the `docker-compose.yml` file in order to check if the service needs a custom template file (read more about them in the [documentation of `docker-compose.yml`](/using_lagoon/docker-compose_yml/#custom-deploymentconfig-templates))
+The Lagoon Build processes checks the `lagoon.template` label from the `docker-compose.yml` file in order to check if the service needs a custom template file (read more about them in the [documentation of `docker-compose.yml`](/using_lagoon/docker-compose_yml/#custom-templates))

-Sometime though you would like to override the template just for a single environment and not for all of them:
+Sometimes though you would like to override the template just for a single environment and not for all of them:

 `service-name: template-file`